Bioluminescent Bays

 A quick Google search will tell you that there are only five bioluminescent bays in the world and that Puerto Rico has three of them.
 As far as I can tell, this may be true as long as: The body of water must be a bay, and it must be bioluminescent year-round.
 I have been to all three locations in Puerto Rico.
 Two are located on the exact opposite sides of the island – one in the southwest corner, the other in the northeast.
 The other is on the south side of Vieques Island.

 The single most important part of making your visit a great experience is when you go.
 Check the moon chart online.
 The fuller the moon gets, the less worth it it is to go.
 Going on or near the new moon is your best bet.
 Also, going before moonrise can be a factor worth considering.
 Swimming in the water is prohibited in all three bays.
-Sunscreen and bug repellant are especially damaging to the microorganisms that create the bioluminescence.
+Sunscreen and bug repellent are especially damaging to the microorganisms that create the bioluminescence.